Dwight Mushey: Arrest and conviction

 Shortly before the trial ended, Mushey fired Moon.
-Mushey's motives in firing his attorney appeared to been to avoid appearing like a "rat".
+Mushey's motives in firing his attorney appeared to have been to avoid appearing like a "rat".
 On 21 October 2009, Mushey and Gardiner fired their lawyers and stated to Justice Thomas Heeny they were content not to have legal counsel for the rest of the trial.
 Under the outlaw biker code, bikers never "rat" on their colleagues with for example both Frank Lenti and Mario Parente serving long prison sentences rather than accept offers of immunity from the Crown in exchange for testifying against other outlaw bikers.
 Both Hicks and Moon had blamed the murders on Kellestine and Sandham, which was viewed as "ratting" in the outlaw biking world, and Mushey and Gardiner seemed to have been trying to avoid that impression.

 On 29 October 2009, Mushey was found guilty on 7 counts of first degree murder, which led him to bow politely to the jury before he was led of the courtroom.
 Mushey is currently serving a life sentence with no chance of parole at Stony Mountain Penitentiary in Manitoba.